szist/code-reviews/README.md

 # code-reviews

-I found myself repeating most/parts of this document on many projects, never writing it down.
+I've found myself repeating most/parts of this document on many projects, never writing it down.
 I have been on projects where the requirements for code reviews were very strict, and I've been part of YOLO driven development, too, and it made sense. 😊

 ## Questions to answer

-I'm hoping these questions could help set up guidelines and practices that are agreed upon in any team.
+I'm hoping these questions could help set up guidelines for code reviews and practices that are agreed upon in any team.
 For each question I've added my very opinionated answers.
 Take them with a huge grain of salt.
 My opinions and my review process change slightly every time I come to a new project as I learn and more and more tools surface to help out with ensuring code quality.

 ### **What are code reviews?**